Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Cost Rating {CR}

-Gear has an abstract {Cost Rating} that's is roughly equivalent to its total refresh value.

-Starting characters pay this cost from their initial gear budget for the item.

-In play, the cost is the base difficulty for acquiring that item.
+Gear has an abstract Cost Rating that's roughly equivalent to its total refresh value.Starting characters can pay this cost from their initial gear budget.
+In play, the cost is the base difficulty for acquiring it.

 ### Starting Gear

-Starting characters typically get 2x their Resources rating for initial gear.
+Starting characters typically get 2× their Resources rating to buy initial gear.

+#### Free Gear

 Some items have a 0 {CR} which means they may be had for free.

 ## Gear Catalog

-{{{"You want to make it, sure you do.
+{{{"You want to make it out there?
+Sure you do!
 So does every meatsack in the Dis and we both know surviving here takes a gritty mash of guts and gear.
 If you've got the guts, then I've got the gear for you boy'o.
-I've got a Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires, and Titania Lux Spacedrop rated Assault Armor.
-You bet I do." – Can-a-Bass.
+I've got yer Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires.
+I've even got your Titania Lux Spacedrop rated Assault Armor.
+You bet I do!"
+– Can-a-Bass.
 Dis Fixer}}}
+[callout of just interesting voice?
+I like the interesting voice approach.]

 ### Upgrades

-[present some basics, what is an upgrade what is not an upgrade.
-Game-wise how they are handled.
-Important to note to people that you don't have to use stunts or refresh to buy upgrades.]
+Gear is great, but you're here because you want to be a better you.
+You want that special edge that only comes from blurring the line between flesh and machine.
+Lucky for you, all the bits you could possibly want to cram into your delicate self are right here.

 #### Surgery, Recovery and Adjustment